 “Character-driven leadership, in America and around the world, has never been more important,” said Green.
 “At USAID, I helped strengthen our humanitarian and global development tools.
 At the McCain Institute, I’ll have an opportunity to reinforce the leadership needed to use these and other tools at a critical moment in our history.”

 Interim Executive Director Nick Rasmussen will continue at the Institute as senior program director of national security and counterterrorism.

-“What drew me and what draws top leaders from government to the Institute is simple; we have ambitious, impactful programs led by innovative, experienced practitioners,” said Rasmussen, who is the former director of the U.S. National Counter Terrorism Center (NCTC).
+“What drew me and what draws top leaders from the government to the Institute is simple; we have ambitious, impactful programs led by innovative, experienced practitioners,” said Rasmussen, who is the former director of the U.S. National Counter-Terrorism Center (NCTC).

 More About the McCain Institute

 Inspired by the character-driven leadership of Senator John McCain and his family’s legacy of public service, the McCain Institute implements programs and initiatives to make a difference in people’s lives across a range of critical areas: leadership development, human rights, rule of law, national security, counterterrorism and combatting human trafficking.
 [FACT SHEET]

 More About Arizona State University

 Ranked #1 nationally in innovation for five years running, Arizona State University has developed a new model for the American Research University, creating an institution that is committed to access, excellence and impact.
 ASU measures itself by those it includes, not by those it excludes.
 As the prototype for a New American University, ASU pursues research that contributes to the public good, and ASU assumes major responsibility for the economic, social and cultural vitality of the communities that surround it.